Collecting Prosody in the Wild: A Content-Controlled, Privacy-First Smartphone Protocol and Empirical Evaluation: Evaluation

-We use two downstream prediction tasks as diagnostic checks on the signal produced by the protocol.
-We first assessed whether the collected recordings yielded stable, speaker-informative acoustic measurements using a basic prediction task: inferring speaker sex from prosody.
-We trained a random forest classifier ($\texttt{num.trees}=1000$, $mtry=\lfloor\sqrt{p}\rfloor$, $\texttt{min.node.size}=1$) on extracted features with self-reported sex (male, female) as the target, using ten-fold cross-validation with participant-level blocking (i.e., all recordings from a participant were assigned exclusively to either the training or test set within each fold).
-Performance was equally high for the eGeMAPS (balanced accuracy$_{\mathrm{Md}}$ = 92.3\%; SD across CV folds = 6.74\%) and ComParE (balanced accuracy$_{\mathrm{Md}}$ = 92.1\%; SD = 8.21\%) feature sets.
+We used two downstream prediction tasks as diagnostic checks of whether the protocol produced speaker- and state-informative acoustic measurements.
+First, we assessed whether the extracted features retained stable speaker-related information using a basic prediction task: predicting participants’ self-reported sex from prosodic features.
+We trained a random forest classifier ($\texttt{num.trees}=1000$, $mtry=\lfloor\sqrt{p}\rfloor$, $\texttt{min.node.size}=1$) on extracted features with sex (male, female) as the target, using ten-fold cross-validation with participant-level blocking (i.e., all recordings from a participant were assigned exclusively to either the training or test set within each fold).
+Performance was equally high for the eGeMAPS (balanced accuracy$_{\mathrm{Md}}$ = 91.77\%; SD across CV folds = 3.11\%) and ComParE (balanced accuracy$_{\mathrm{Md}}$ = 92.04\%; SD = 3.12\%) feature sets.